Localization

 Regional translations are welcome!
 For example, if a German translation (de

-perfectly acceptable to submit a German (Switzerland) (de-CH
+) exists it's perfectly acceptable to submit a German (Switzerland) (de-CH

 ) translation.